glin94/islamdag/README.md

-# IslamDag
+# islamdag

-Приложение для сайта islamdag.ru
+A new Flutter project.